Who We Are

 Since its inception, Chalice has been restoring hope and dignity to people in developing countries through our sponsorship program.
 Children and elders are selected for sponsorship based on need and family circumstances, regardless of race, age, ability, gender, or religion.

-Each of our 57 sponsor sites, spanning across 15 developing countries, is under local direction.
+Each of our 52 sponsor sites, spanning across 14 developing countries, is under local direction.
 By working closely with those who live and experience the difficulties of poverty, we gain knowledge and insight on how to best respond to challenges.
+We assist our religious and lay partner organizations in caring for impoverished children, the homeless, sick, infirmed, and aged by providing health, education, shelter, water, and nutritional benefits.
+We assist in the construction, repair or expansion of schools, clinics, hospitals, orphanages, homes and other constructions that benefit the financially poor.

 As we continue to grow and improve our delivery of sponsorship benefits, we’ve learned that families are empowered when they can make financial decisions on how to best provide for their children.
 Under our old model, the decision-making process for how sponsorship funds were spent was decided upon by our sponsor site staff.